-

 Short Grain White Rice

-Soak washed rice in donabe for 30-60 min (longer in lower temperatures).
+Soak washed rice in donabe for at least 30 min (longer in lower temperatures).
 Use 200ml to 1-Gou rice.

 If the rice you're using new crop rice, you will most likely use a little more water than usual.
 Generally, depending on how soft or firm you like your rice, you can also consider trying different ratios.